A. Scott Wood

 - [email protected]

-A. Scott Wood is director of orchestral activities at The George Washington University’s Corcoran School of Arts and Design.
-He is a also music director and conductor of the Arlington Philharmonic and the Amadeus Orchestra.
+A. Scott Wood is director of orchestral activities at the George Washington University’s Corcoran School of Arts and Design.
+He is also music director and conductor of the Arlington Philharmonic and the Amadeus Orchestra.
 He is the distinguished holder of the Roeckelein Chair in Music at the National Cathedral School and St. Albans School and a member of the conducting faculty at the Washington Conservatory of Music.

 Professor Wood has lectured for the Baltimore Symphony Orchestra and the National Philharmonic at the Strathmore Performing Arts Center, and spoken at the Smithsonian Institution, the Goethe-Institut, the Concurso di Canto Lirico (Peru), and Johns Hopkins University’s OASIS.
 He is an advisor to the prestigious Chesapeake Chamber Music Competition—a biennial international event—and a panelist for OnStage Korea at the Korean Cultural Center.